micah5/pyAudioClassification/README.md

 pred = predict(train(feature_extraction(<training_data_path>)), <prediction_data_path>)
 ```

+A full example with saving, loading & some dummy data can be found [here](https://github.com/98mprice/pyAudioClassification/blob/master/example/test.py)

 Read below for a more detailed look at each of these calls.

 ## Detailed Guide